April 25, 2024

 As water flows across the Lake Erie Watershed after rain or snowmelt, it can pick up many different pollutants such as litter, plastics, pesticides, fertilizers, sediment, sewage, and other harmful materials.
 The systems we design to move this water, typically built of concrete and other hard surfaces, speed water and these pollutants up, ultimately rushing into Lake Erie.

-Many communities across the globe are rethinking how to manage their stormwater runoff, including using green stormwater infrastructure which introduces native plants and trees to built infrastructure.
+Many communities across the globe are rethinking how to manage their stormwater runoff, including using “green stormwater infrastructure” which introduces native plants and trees to built infrastructure and reduces paved surfaces.
 The series will start with a virtual event discussing global stories of water innovators, and consider how we may replicate these lessons in our watershed.

 The series will then shift to in-person events throughout the summer showcasing Erie’s water experts and the diverse ways they work to address our regional stormwater challenges.
 Join us to explore how you can get involved in these efforts!